-In my classes, you'll experience an emphasis on slowing things down.
-On drawing your awareness to your alignment.
-On knowing whether your true practice in the moment is to challenge yourself to do more than you think you can or perhaps to let yourself do less than you think you ought.
+Yoga can be about making cool and challenging shapes.
+It can also be about knowing whether your practice in the moment is to challenge yourself to do more than you think you can or perhaps to let yourself do less than you think you ought.

 In other words, you'll come to experience yourself.
 To actually feel rather than think.
 And yeah, you'll do some cool things with your body that you may not have ever done before.

-Each class I lead is a culmination of what I've learned from my teachers these last many years, beginning 15 years ago shortly after moving to Manhattan to work in publishing.
-I studied under teachers who were strongly influenced by Iyengar yoga and, as such, emphasized precision of alignment, including Marco Rojas and Jenny Aurthur of YogaWorks.
-Thanks to their teachings, I came to understand the space and grace created when we slow down and let the body release, an approach mirrored in the fundamentals of meditation I learned from Alan Finger.
+I've studied under teachers who were strongly influenced by precision of alignment, including Marco Rojas and Jenny Aurthur.
+Thanks to their teachings, I came to understand the space and grace created when we let the body release, an approach mirrored in the fundamentals of meditation taught by Alan Finger.

 My understanding of yoga expanded when I began to practice in Phoenix under teachers who believe the true practice of yoga isn't how well we execute the pose.
-It's how well we can let ourselves ease into the pose and surrender to the breath and the stillness found there.
+It's how well we can let ourselves ease into the pose and surrender to the relative ease and the stillness found there.

 Some things students mention after class...